-You just got your new pistol and you go to your nearest Sportsmen store and go down the aisle for holster and you are presented with tons of options.
+You just got your new pistol and you go to your nearest Sportsmen store and go down the aisle for a gun holster and you are presented with tons of options.
 Now you’re confused with every configuration you can think of available for your pistol.
 One of the first things to consider is what the holster is made of.
-When broken down holsters are made of leather, Kydex, Nylon or a combination of them.
+When broken down holsters are made of leather, Kydex, Nylon, or a combination of them.

-First let’s talk about leather holsters.
+First, let’s talk about leather holsters.
 Holsters made of leather have been around for a long time and can last if cared for.
 When looking at leather holsters here are some things to consider

 They are flexible and they form to your body over time to give a perfect fit